nroduit/weasis-pacs-connector/README.md

 ## Installation

-It requires a web application container like Jetty, Tomcat or JBoss on the server side and an installation of [Weasis (native installer)](https://nroduit.github.io/en/getting-started/#try-weasis-now) on the client side.
+It requires a Jakarta EE 9+ compatible web application container (such as Tomcat 10+, Jetty 11+, or WildFly 24+) on the server side and an installation of [Weasis (native installer)](https://nroduit.github.io/en/getting-started/#try-weasis-now) on the client side.

 For installation with the dcm4chee user interface, see this [page](https://nroduit.github.io/en/getting-started/dcm4chee/).